SeedTactics/fms-insight/docs/client-launch.md

 decide on potential improvements.
 FMS Insight provides a [flexibility analysis](client-flexibility-analysis) page which displays a monthly summary of the cell, displays cost/piece, and helps identify areas for improvement.

-FMS Insight also provides a [Backup Viewer](client-backup-viewer), which is a standalone program to view data directly historical backups.

 ## Browser Page

 Once installed, the FMS Insight client can be launched by connecting to the